The Letters About Literature deadline is now past. Thank you and good luck to all who entered!

 Letters About Literature is a Library of Congress national reading/writing promotion program for students in grades 4-12.
 Students are asked to read a book, poem, or speech and write to the author (living or dead) about how the book affected them personally.
-You can download the guidelines and read winning letters on the Library of Congress website.
+You can learn more and read winning letters on the Library of Congress website.

 Questions about Letters About Literature?